deolla/Projects/README.md

 # Projects
-A combination of diffrent project
+A combination of different project